khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 ## Cloudfront
 - CDN service that securely delivers data, videos, applications, and APIs to customers globally with low latency, high transfer speeds, all within a developer-friendly environment.
 - CloudFront points of presence (POPs) (edge locations) make sure popular content can be served quickly to your viewers.
-- has regional edge caches that bring more of your content closer to your viewers, even when the content is not popular enough to stay at a POP, to help improve performance for that content.
+- CloudFront has regional edge caches that bring more of your content closer to your viewers, even when the content is not popular enough to stay at a POP, to help improve performance for that content.
-- You can use different origins for different types of content on a single site – e.g. Amazon S3 for static objects, Amazon EC2 for dynamic content, and custom origins for third-party content.
+- You can use different origins for different types of content on a single site – e.g:
+  - Amazon S3 for static objects
+  - Amazon EC2 for dynamic content
+  - Custom origins for third-party content.
+- **Regional edge caches** help with all types of content, particularly content that tends to become less popular over time.
+Examples include user-generated content, such as video, photos, or artwork; e-commerce assets such as product photos and videos; and news and event-related content that might suddenly find new popularity.
-### cloudfront_with_s3
+### Cloudfront_With_S3
 - A- mazon CloudFront is a content delivery network (CDN) service that delivers static and dynamic web content, video streams, and APIs around the world, securely and at scale.
 - By design, delivering data out of Amazon CloudFront can be more cost-effective than delivering it from Amazon S3 directly to your users.
 - Amazon CloudFront serves content through a worldwide network of data centers called Edge Locations.